 - Traveling with the one parent who has sole custody

-Alternatively, this form is useful if both parents allow the child to:
+Alternatively, this form is helpful if both parents allow the child to:

 - Go on a church outing with their congregation